UNH-LunaCats-Robotics/LunacatsRaspberryPi/2019-2020/README.md

 - **BUILDING:**       CMake
 - **TESTING:**        Google Test

-Join our [Discord](https://discord.gg/q4r8ZTM) if you would like to join in on discussions about the code!
+Join our [Discord](https://discord.gg/q4r8ZTM) if you would like to participate in discussions about the code!